-If the Vapor 14 becomes a doctor-recommended soccer cleat for players who suffer from heel pain because of its perfect blend of comfort, flexibility, support, and shock absorption, its twin brother, the Superfly 8, can surpass it with its higher Dynamic Fit collar, which offers more ankle support.
+If the Mercurial Vapor is a doctor-recommended soccer cleat for players who suffer from heel pain because of its perfect blend of comfort, flexibility, support, and shock absorption, its twin brother, the Superfly 9, can surpass it with its higher Dynamic Fit collar, which offers more ankle support and compression.

-Nike Mercurial Superfly 8 shares the same DNA as the Vapor 14 and may provide a complete solution if you experience pain in your heel because of having high arches.
+Nike Mercurial Superfly 9 shares the same DNA as the Vapor 15 and may provide a complete solution if you experience pain in your heel because of having high arches.
 It also has a firmer soleplate that can help prevent injury to the forefoot.
 This latest model now has a durable soccer-specific 3/4 Zoom Air unit, which cushions impact and generates an explosive, powerful take-off.
 It has a new speed cage inside, which provides optimal lockdown in all directions.
 It is lighter than its predecessor and now feels more padded and roomier in the midfoot area.

-Effective positions: Goalkeeper, Center Back, Sweeper, Defensive Midfielder, and Central Midfielder, and Center Forward.
+Effective positions: Goalkeeper, Center Back, Sweeper, Defensive Midfielder, Central Midfielder, and Center Forward.

 Although the models of Nike Legend are physician-recommended for problem gait like overpronation, an irregular running pattern associated with flat feet, it can also work well with high arches.
 In fact, any problem gait doesn’t allow the body to distribute impact optimally, and this leather cleat can address those issues.